-Practice Statement: The one-call centre will advise excavators on every request that not all facility owners are members of one-call centre and that the excavator must contact non-members directly to obtain locates prior to excavating.
+Practice Statement: The notification service will advise excavators on every request that not all facility owners are members of the notification service and that the excavator must contact non-members directly to obtain locates prior to excavating.

-Practice Description: The centre advises excavators on the status for members only for the dig site location.
-Until all facility owners are members of the one-call centre, the one-call centre will advise every excavator for their request that they must contact non-members directly before they excavate.
+Practice Description: The notification service advises excavators on the status for members only for the dig site location.
+Until all facility owners are members of the notification service, the notification service will advise every excavator for their request that they must contact non-members directly before they excavate.

-2-29: One-Call Centre Accepts Locate Requests in Both Official Languages
+2-29: Notification Service Accepts Locate Requests in Both Official Languages

-Practice statement: The one-call centre accepts locate requests in English or French and subscribes to a translation service for other common languages.
+Practice statement: The notification service accepts locate requests in English or French and subscribes to a translation service for other commonlanguages.

-Practice Description: The one-call centre maintains sufficient bilingual staff on duty at the centre to accept locate requests in either English or French.
-The centre will subscribe to a translation service to assist with the communication of locate requests by excavators using other common languages.
+Practice Description: The notification service maintains sufficient bilingual staff on duty at the centre to accept locate requests in either English or French.
+The notification service will subscribe to a translation service to assist with the communication of locate requests by excavators using other common languages.
 The ticket documentation will always be processed in English.

-2-30: One-Call Centre is the Interface between Excavators and Registered Facility Owners for the Purpose of Updating the status of Locate completions
+2-30: Notification Service is the Interface between Excavators and Registered Facility Owners for the Purpose of Updating the Status of Locate Completions

-Practice statement: The one-call centre is the interface between the digging community (all excavators) and registered owners of buried facilities for the purpose of updating the status of locate completions by members.
+Practice statement: The notification service is the interface between the digging community (all excavators) and registered owners of buried facilities for the purpose of updating the status of locate completions by members.

-Practice Description: The one-call centre provides the means via its web site for members to post the status of their locate notifications on an individual ticket basis.
-The centre will accept requests from excavators to reissue the notification to members who have not completed their locate by the work to begin date on the original request.
+Practice Description: The notification service provides the means via its web site for members to post the status of their locate notifications on an individual ticket basis.
+The notification service will accept requests from excavators to reissue the notification to members who have not completed their locate by the work to begin date on the original request.